void-linux/void-packages/Manual.md

 Multiple licenses should be separated by commas, Example: `GPL-3.0-or-later, custom:Hugware`.

-  Empty meta-packages that don't include any files which thus have and require no license, should have set `license="BSD-2-Clause"`.
+  Empty meta-packages that don't include any files and thus have and require no license should use `Public Domain`.

   Note: `MIT`, `BSD`, `ISC` and custom licenses require the license file to be supplied with the binary package.